 During the 2017-2018 academic year, there were 178 undergraduates at DeVry University - Arizona with 86 being full-time and 92 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of DeVry University - Arizona, see our tuition and fees and room and board pages.

-The student loan default rate at DeVry University - Arizona is 9.9%.
-This is about the same as the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at DeVry University - Arizona is 8.6%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.